Product catalog setup in Webflow: structure, fields, and best practices

 Interactive catalogs

 Interactive catalogs are similar to digital catalogs but enhanced with more experiences.
-They have clickable elements, embedded videos, and 360deg product views to enhance engagement.
-Viewers can drill down into sections, open detailed product pages and interact with multimedia content - useful when products require more explanation or when you want a more engaging format than a plain PDF.
+They have clickable elements, embedded videos, and 360° product views to enhance engagement.
+Viewers can drill down into sections, open detailed product pages and interact with multimedia content, useful when products require more explanation.

 B2B catalogs